ureeves/aurpc/README.md

 Asynchronous UDP RPCs.

-Exposes an [`RpcSocket`] allowing for sending requests and awaiting a response as well as listening to requests, with UDP as transport.
+Exposes a socket-like interface allowing for sending requests and awaiting a response as well as listening to requests, with UDP as transport.

 This is achieved by implementing an 24-bit protocol header on top of UDP